Cwrw: 1813: four-year-old season

 After a break of almost eleven months, Cwrw made his debut as a four-year-old on 4 May.
 He started joint-favourite for the Claret Stakes over the two-mile Ditch-In course, but finished third behind Comus and Cato.
 At the next meeting two weeks later he was beaten in a 300 guinea match race over the Rowley Mile by Lord Foley's colt Benedick.
 Cwrw was off the course for six months before reappearing at the Houghton meeting on 1 November.
 He was pitted against Mr Shakespear's horse Hydaspes in a match over the Abington Mile in which he conceded seven pounds to his opponent.
 Cwrw started at odds of 1/10 and won the match to claim a prize of 200 guineas.
 Later at the same meeting he was withdrawn from a match against Lord George Cavendish's horse Eccleston, with Lord Darlington paying a forfeit of 100 guineas.

 1814: five-year-old season

-Cwrw began his 1814 campaign by running uplaced behind Slender Billy in the Craven Stakes at Newmarket on 11 April.
+Cwrw began his 1814 campaign by running unplaced behind Slender Billy in the Craven Stakes at Newmarket on 11 April.
 At the next meeting two weeks later he was beaten by Lord Foley's horse Offa's Dyke in a match race over the Abington Mile.
 On 10 May at the Second Spring meeting Cwrw started favourite for a ten furlong handicap for which he was assigned top weight of 120 pounds.
 He ran a dead heat with Lord George Cavendish's mare Cat, and won a deciding heat to take the prize.
 At the July meeting he finished unplaced behind Mr Vansittart's unnamed grey colt in a £50 race over the Abington Mile.
 After this race Cwrw entered the ownership of the Hon J C Villiers.